quaadgras/graphics.gd/Readme.md

 * Easily cross-compile for windows/macos/android/linux/ios/web on any host platform.
 * Neither Java, nor an Android SDK/NDK is needed to build Android apps.
 * Neither Xcode nor MacOS is needed to build iOS apps.
+* Drop in `gd` command, a cross-platform build tool compatible with GDScript-based Godot projects.

 Not just a wrapper! graphics.gd is designed from the ground up to provide a cohesive curated graphics runtime on top of Godot + GDExtension.